 Applying to a residency program is like applying to medical school.
 You apply and submit your supporting documents online and go through an interview process - except this time, it is with a hospital program for a job opportunity.
 Most medical students start the process of applying to residency during their third or fourth year.
-The specialty and training path you choose will determine the application and matching service(s) you use to apply for residency positions.
-The Electronic Residency Application Service® (ERAS®) is the most widely used centralized online application service you may use to deliver your application, along with supporting documents, to residency programs.
-The ERAS website includes many tools and resources to help you as you plan your application strategy and gather your supporting documents.
-The ERAS program also hosts useful webinars that include additional information and give you the chance to ask questions about your MyERAS® application.
+The specialty and training path you choose determine the application and matching services you will use to apply for residency positions.
+The Electronic Residency Application Service[®] (ERAS[®]) is the most widely used centralized online application service you may use to deliver your application, along with supporting documents, to residency programs.